trevordevore/lc-hunspell/README.md

 # lc-hunspell
 LCB Wrapper around Hunspell

 This repo contains version 1.6.2 of Hunspell for 32-bit and 64-bit Windows.
+A French dictionary is included for testing purposes.

 A wrapper around NSSpellChecker for macOS can be found at the following url:

 https://github.com/trevordevore/lc-macos-toolset/blob/master/NSSpellChecker/nsspellchecker.lcb